Organization

 Vegan Woven Tote

 I’ve gotten a lot of questions about this tote.
+It’s my favorite everyday bag and is large enough to hold diaper bag organizer pouches, a change of clothes for the girls, and a water bottle for each of the girls, too.
 I have the large size in ecru, which seems to have sold out everywhere.
 I haven’t tried the medium but will tell you the large is perfect.
-It fits over my shoulder, but I often just throw it in the stroller since that’s easier than carrying it around.
-Any shoulder bag is
+It’s a great shoulder bag, but I often just throw it in the stroller since that’s easier than carrying it around.
+It has enough space for all the essentials, so I’m planning on using it as a travel bag, too.

 Best Purses or Totes for Organization